raspberrypilearning/create-your-own-world/en/step_11.md

 ## Doors and keys

-What if some of the doors in your world are locked, and the player must find the key to progress?
+No you are going to add code so that some of the doors in your game world are locked, and the player must find the key to open them and get to the next room.

 --- task ---
 Switch to the `key` sprite.
-Right-click on it and choose **show** so that it appears on the stage.
+Right-click on it and choose **show** so that it appears on the Stage.
 --- /task ---

 --- task ---